Skip to main content

 RemiLore: Lost Girl in the Lands of Lore is a rogue-lite anime-style adventure where players hack-and-slash through mechanical monsters in a magical world.
 As Remi, a high school student trapped in Ragnoah, you must navigate procedurally-generated levels with your companion Lore, a mischievous talking book, to find your way home.
 Featuring single-player story mode, two-player co-op, upgradable spells, and bonus traits, unearth the mysteries of Choux and the overtaken world of Ragnoah.

-• Combat is straightforward and offers a solid hack-and-slash experience with tight and responsive controls.
+• Combat is simple yet enjoyable, providing a solid hack-and-slash experience with tight and responsive controls.

-• The game has a forgiving roguelite structure, allowing players to start at the beginning of the level with some retained progress after dying.
+• The game offers a forgiving roguelite structure, allowing players to retain some upgrades and weapons after dying, making it accessible for casual play.

 • gameplay